2079884FDavid/JTPrettyTime/README.md

     *JTPrettyTime.Parsec.ParseIso8601> parseIso8601Strict "2019-08-01 18:30 CET"
     Left "\"Failed to parse ISO8601 from string \"2019-08-01 18:30 CET\"\" (line 1, column 17):\nunexpected ' '\nexpecting \":\", \"Z\", \"+\", \"-\" or end of input"

+**`parseIso8601Forced`** `:: String -> Integer`

+Same as parseIso8601 but returns always an Integer.
+Use this if you are SURE that the input cannot be malformed.  *WARNING:* There is no safety net here.
+If you provide wrong input, your program will go into an undefined state (returns unix-timestamp=0) and things will go badly. *DO NOT TRUST USER INPUT!*

+    *JTPrettyTime.Parsec.ParseIso8601> parseIso8601Forced "2001-09-07"
+    999820800

+**`isIso8601StrictParseable`** `:: String -> Bool`

+Checks if running parseIso8601Strict on the provided input would work.

+    *JTPrettyTime.Parsec.ParseIso8601> isIso8601StrictParseable "2019-09-01"
+    True
+    *JTPrettyTime.Parsec.ParseIso8601> isIso8601StrictParseable "2019-09-01Tango"
+    False

 ### `JTPrettyTime.Util`

-For all functions in `Util.hs`, the given timestamp is interpreted to be in the UTC timezone.
-It is compared to the current timestamp and the local timezone.
+For all functions in `Util.hs`, the given timestamp (last argument) is interpreted to be in the UTC timezone.
+The reference timezone and timestamp (first two arguments) are typically the local time of the machine.
 The idea behind this: the given timestamp comes most likely from a string such as "2012-05-03" (note the missing timezone).
+All of the functions are also available as `IO` functions which automatically fetch the current timestamp and timezone.

-**`unixDiffYears`** `:: Integer -> IO Integer`
+**`unixDiffYears`** `:: TimeZone -> Integer -> Integer -> Integer`

-Years since the timestamp.
+Years between the timestamps.
 Note that this is simply the distance between the years.
 For example, "2018-12-31" is one year apart from "2019-01-01" (though it is only one day apart).
 Think of it as "last year" and "two years ago".

+    *JTPrettyTime.Util> unixDiffYears (read "+00:00") 987654321 123456789
+    28
-    *JTPrettyTime.Util> unixDiffYears 1234567890
+    *JTPrettyTime.Util> unixDiffYears (read "+00:00") 123456789 987654321
-    10
+    -28

+**`unixDiffLocalYears`** `:: Integer -> IO Integer`

+Same as `unixDiffYears` but automatically use the local timezone and current timestamp as the reference date.

+    *JTPrettyTime.Util> unixDiffLocalYears 123456789
+    46

-**`unixDiffDays`** `:: Integer -> IO Integer`
+**`unixDiffDays`** `:: TimeZone -> Integer -> Integer -> Integer`

-Days between the given timestamp and the current time.
+Days between the two timestamps.

+    *JTPrettyTime.Util> unixDiffDays (read "+00:00") 654321 123456
+    6
-    *JTPrettyTime.Util> unixDiffDays 1234567890
+    *JTPrettyTime.Util> unixDiffDays (read "+00:00") 123456 654321
-    3847
+    -6

+**`unixDiffLocalDays`** `:: Integer -> IO Integer`

+Same as `unixDiffDays` but automatically use the local timezone and current timestamp as the reference date.

+    *JTPrettyTime.Util> unixDiffLocalDays 654321
+    18133

-**`isAnniversary`** `:: Integer -> IO Bool`
+**`isAnniversary`** `:: TimeZone -> Integer -> Integer -> Bool`

-Is today an anniversary (same month, same day) of the given timestamp.
+Are the two dates anniversaries (same month, same day)?

-    *JTPrettyTime.Util> isAnniversary 1234567890
+    *JTPrettyTime.Util> isAnniversary (read "-06:00") 1554961500 576633600
+    True

+**`isLocalAnniversary`** `:: Integer -> IO Bool`

+Same as `isAnniversary` but automatically use the local timezone and current timestamp as the reference date.

+    *JTPrettyTime.Util> isLocalAnniversary 123456789
     False

 # Testing